ckeditor/ckeditor5/docs/features/feature-digest.md

 				<a href="https://ckeditor.com/docs/ckeditor5/latest/features/minimap.html">Content minimap</a>
 			</td>
 			<td>
-				Offers a concise, birds-eye view of the document&#x27;s content, allowing for quick navigation and content management.
+				Offers a concise, birds-eye view of the document's content, allowing for quick navigation and content management.
 			</td>
 		</tr>